lubuntu-team/manual/source/1/1.3/installation.rst

 Starting the installer
 ----------------------

 Once you have booted the Lubuntu image, you will be greeted by a screen with the following options: Start Lubuntu, Check disk for defects, Test RAM, and Boot from first hard disk.
 To start the install select :guilabel:`Start Lubuntu`, you will now be booting into a live session.
 The :guilabel:`Check disk for defects` option offers a way to check integrity of the disk image once it is burned to the media please use this if you have problems installing it could be bad media.
+The :guilabel:`Test Memory` options test to make sure your RAM works on your computer.

 .. image:: boot_installer.png